your-shop-here/your-shop-here/README.md

 ## Partials

-_Your Shop Here_ introduces the concept of partials, partials need to export two methods - `createModel` which returns an object containing the view model and `template` which renders the view model to HTML.
+_Your Shop Here_ introduces the concept of partials, partials need to export two methods

+1. `createModel` which returns an object containing the view model
+2. `template` which renders the view model to HTML

+In the `template` method string templates are used to decorate the data model with HTML which is then directly written to the response stream, thus ISML is no longer required.

 Example:
 ```